sixolet/nydl/README.md

 ## The Manticore

-In the per-track tools section, the top left button of the per-track controls for every track (the one that's darker) is the *manticore* button.
+In the per-track tools section of the grid, the top left button of the per-track controls for every track (the one that's darker) is the *manticore* button.
+On Norns itself, K2 is the *manticore* button for the selected track.

 Aside from being a mythical creature, this *manticore* is a portmanteau of "monitor" and "record", and that's what you'll do with this button.

 Press that manticore for a channel, and you should hear your input monitored on that channel.
 Press it once more, and it should begin